Jacocirino/FSLInsectImageRecognition/README.md

 ### This repository provides the supplementary data for the paper: [Insect pest image recognition: A few-shot machine learning approach including maturity stages classification](https://www.mdpi.com/2073-4395/12/8/1733).

 ### Code references
-Matching networks is referred to [oscarknagg's code](https://github.com/oscarknagg/few-shot).
+Matching networks: is referred to [oscarknagg's code](https://github.com/oscarknagg/few-shot).

-Prototypical networks is referred to [cnielly's code](https://github.com/cnielly/prototypical-networks-omniglot).
+Prototypical networks: is referred to [cnielly's code](https://github.com/cnielly/prototypical-networks-omniglot).

 ### Pairwise similarity with Bregman Divergences
 The file **[Bregman_divergences](/Bregman_divergences.py)** provides the script for the divergences used as similarity functions.
 To use it, add the similarity functions to the chosen Few-shot Learning algorithm (Matching and Prototypical networks or another metric-based model).